i2p-zero/i2p-zero/README.md

 ##

 This project will run under Linux, and build native launchers for Linux, MacOS and Windows.
-The launchers will include the I2P router, a SAM listener and a minimal JVM.
+The launchers will include the I2P router, a SAM listener, simple tunnel and socks tunnel functionality and a minimal JVM.

 ## Footprint